 Ever made candy at home before?
 If not candied oranges are a great way to start.
 They’re simple and, well, you were going to just throw those orange peels away anyway, right?
 This recipe works with any citrus fruit peel.
-Begin by cutting the ends of your oranges:
+Begin by assembling your ingredients.
+First step: cut the ends off of your oranges:

 Now score them in quarters.